chef/chef-server/docs-chef-io/content/server/upgrades.md

 Supported Release
 : Chef Infra Server 13 and later are currently supported Chef Software releases.
 Earlier releases are no longer supported as of 12/31/2020.
 For more information about supported Chef Software see the [Supported Versions]({{< relref "/versions#supported-commercial-distributions" >}}) documentation.

-## Release Specific Notes
+## Release Specific Steps

 ### Upgrading to 14.x

-Chef Infra Server 14 moved from Solr to Elasticsearch as its search index.
+Chef Infra Server 14.0 moved from Solr to Elasticsearch as its search index.
 {{% server_upgrade_duration %}}

 The Chef Infra Server 14 upgrade does not automatically reindex existing external Elasticsearch installations.

 #### Upgrading to 14.8

 Chef Infra Server 14.8 upgraded PostgreSQL from 9.6 to 13.3.
-The 14.8 upgrade process requires downtime for vacuuming, upgrading and reindexing the database.
-There are extra steps that need to be considered when upgrading from versions earlier than 14.8 .
+The 14.8 upgrade process requires a one time downtime for vacuuming, upgrading and reindexing the database.
 The entire upgrade operation is estimated to take 1 minute per 1000 nodes.
 This process may take longer depending on your server hardware and the size of the node objects in your Chef Infra Server.

 ##### Database Preparation